AmanPandey6263/AmanPandey6263/README.md

 This is the system behind the code on this profile.

-1. Weekly app
+1. Monthly app
-   - One small but complete web app every week, with a specific user and purpose.
+   - One small but complete web app every month, with a specific user and purpose.
    - Pushed with a minimal README, setup steps, and clear folder structure.

-2. Monthly review
-   - At the end of each month: review that month’s apps and pick the strongest ideas.
-   - Open issues, refactor, improve naming, and harden edge cases.

-3. Flagship apps
+2. Flagship apps
    - Over time, promote 4–5 apps to “flagship” status.
    - Add tests, docs, performance improvements, and a more polished UI.